danielgtaylor/restish/docs/guide.md

 ### Editing Resources

-If an API supports both a `GET` and a `PUT` for a resource, there is an `edit` convenience operation which allows you to edit the resource similar to how you might use a `PATCH` if the API were available.
+If an API supports both a `GET` and a `PUT` for a resource, there is a client-side `edit` convenience operation which allows you to edit the resource similar to how you might use a `PATCH` if the API were available.

 ```bash
 # Modify a field on the command line via CLI shorthand